rft0/wwobot/README.md

 * Python 3.*

 ## Usage:
+* If you count on me just use binary executables from `Releases`.
 * Run `INSTALL.bat` to install dependencies for first time.
 * After first time just run `RUN.bat`.